-Active Directory - A server which authenticates and authorises users and resources on a domain network, storing information about each user and device, and validates credentials and access rights.
+Active Directory - A server which authenticates and authorizes users and resources on a domain network, storing information about each user and device, and validates credentials and access rights.
 It manages groups and users, and policy administration.
 Active Directory is underpinned by LDAP (uses its protocol).

 Amazon Redshift - A cloud database warehouse with high availability, scalability, and speed.
 Used to store large volumes of data.